Watch videos about 200+ jobs in the new video library.

 Type of activity: Individual/pairs

-Compare how the same job (eg, chef) is practiced in different cultures.
+Compare how the same job (eg, chef) is practised in different cultures.
 Discuss values, skills and workplace conditions.

 Work trip travel guide